bmisljen/django_questions_answers/README.rst

 6. To run test cases in the same directory as manage.py run: python manage.py test qanda

 7. To uninstall the app: pip uninstall django-qanda

+If you need help with a Django project, please email me at: boris@boriswebappdevelopment.ca or visit my website and fill out the contact form at: https://www.boriswebappdevelopment.ca/